sceptic30/terraform-gke-cluster/README.md

 ```

 ## Cluster Requirements
-The recommended cpu-memory requirements is 4 cores with 4Gb of Ram.
+The recommended cpu-memory requirements is 4 cores with 4Gb of Ram per node.